PowerGridModel/.github/profile/README.md

 ## Contributing
 Please read [CODE_OF_CONDUCT.md](https://github.com/PowerGridModel/.github/blob/main/CODE_OF_CONDUCT.md), [CONTRIBUTING.md](https://github.com/PowerGridModel/.github/blob/main/CONTRIBUTING.md) and [GOVERNANCE.md](https://github.com/PowerGridModel/.github/blob/main/GOVERNANCE.md) for details on the process for submitting pull requests to us.

+## Citations
+If you are using Power Grid Model in your research work, please consider citing our library using the references in [CITATION.md](https://github.com/PowerGridModel/.github/blob/main/CITATION.md).

 ## Contact

 Please read [SUPPORT.md](https://github.com/PowerGridModel/.github/blob/main/SUPPORT.md) for how to connect and get into contact with the Power Grid Model project.